-TIP: Read Movers.com packing guides for specific tips about how to pack individual items, difficult pieces like stemware, plants, and antiques.
+TIP: Read Movers.com packing guides for specific tips about how to pack individual items -- especially difficult pieces like stemware, plants, and antiques.

 You can also print the labels instead of using a black marker.
 Be sure to use water-proof laser toner for this job, and be aware that labels might peel off or become lost in the moving process.
 They might also be more expensive than a simple black marker.

 Even if you avoided paying movers to professionally take care of your belongings, you still need to show your gratitude toward your friends and helpers.
-There are two simple ways to achieve this display of gratitude.
+There are a few simple ways to achieve this display of gratitude.

-- Order everyone's favorite takeout and eat picnic style on the floor of your new dining room.
+- Order everyone's favorite and eat picnic style on the floor of your new dining room

-- Consider having a barbecue or some other easy party that doesn't cost an arm and a leg.
+- Consider having a barbecue or cook food that doesn't cost a lot

 TIP: Avoid spending too little, which can make your help feel unappreciated or undervalued.
 It is a good idea to spend at least $20 on each person, perhaps even more.